-REMUNERATION AND SEARCH COMMITTEE
+GOVERNANCE, REMUNERATION AND SEARCH COMMITTEE

-16. The Board adopted the Association of Colleges' Senior Post Holder Remuneration Code (Remuneration Code) at its meeting on 26 July 2019.
-In line with the requirements of the Remuneration Code, this statement on Senior Post Holder remuneration is based on the Remuneration and Search Committee annual report to the Board 2020-21.

-- 17. For the year ending 31 July 2021, the Remuneration and Search Committee comprised five members of the Corporation.
-The Committee's responsibilities include consideration of the remuneration and benefits of four designated senior post holders: - the Principal and Chief Executive - the Executive Vice Principal: Curriculum, Planning and Quality - the Executive Vice Principal: Finance and Corporate Development - the Clerk to the Governors - 18.
+- 17. The Board adopted the Association of Colleges' Senior Post Holder Remuneration Code (Remuneration Code) at its meeting on 26 July 2019.
+In line with the requirements of the Remuneration Code, this statement on Senior Post Holder remuneration is based on the Governance, Remuneration and Search Committee annual report to the Board 2021-22. - 18.
+For the year ending 31 July 2022, the Governance, Remuneration and Search Committee comprised five members of the Corporation.
+The Committee's responsibilities include consideration of the remuneration and benefits of four designated senior post holders: - the Principal and Chief Executive - · the Deputy Chief Executive - · the Executive Vice Principal: Curriculum, Planning and Quality - · the Clerk to the Governors - 19.
 The Board approved a Senior Post Holder Remuneration Policy at its meeting on 18 December 2019.
-There were no updates or amendments during this financial year. - 19.
+There were no updates or amendments during this financial year. - 20.
 In determining the remuneration of senior post holders the Board has regard to the benchmark data for general further education colleges published by the Association of Colleges and other available sources' external comparator data.
-Benchmark data published in May 2021 shows that for a College in the £30m £40m income bracket the median College Principal salary in 2020 was £145,881, with the upper quartile at £151,688 and the lower quartile at £128,634.
-By comparison the salary for the Principal and Chief Executive at Colchester Institute was £124,000 on 31 July 2021.
+Benchmark data published in May 2022 shows that for a College in the £30m £40m income bracket the median College Principal salary in 2021 was £145,000, with the upper quartile at £151,663 and the lower quartile at £140,986.
+By comparison the salary for the Principal and Chief Executive at Colchester Institute was £124,860 on 31 July 2022.
 It should be noted that it has not been the wish of the Corporation Board to maintain the Principal's pay at a level below published comparators.
-This has been the preference of the Principal and Chief Executive, in light of the College's challenging financial situation, and the resultant below cost-of-living pay increases awarded to all staff in the period of her tenure. - 20.
-Details of remuneration for the year ended 31 July 2021 are set out in note 7 to the financial statements.
+This has been the preference of the Principal and Chief Executive, in light of the College's challenging financial situation, and the resultant below cost-of-living pay increases awarded to all staff in the period of her tenure. - 21.
+Details of remuneration for the year ended 31 July 2022 are set out in note 7 to the financial statements.